WebAssembly/gc/proposals/gc/waml/README.md

 The `apply` combinators are part of the runtime.
 However, since these combinators mutually depend on those of both lower and higher arity, there has to be a maximum arity that is handled this way.
 Once reached, arguments are passed as an array instead.
 The apply combinator can handle the array case generically.

+### Type Inference

+The Waml compiler implements full Damas/Milner polymorphic type inference, with minor extension for dealing with overlading resolution for arithmetic operators.
+In addition, it implements module-level type checking using the "F-ing modules" approach.

+While certainly interesting, this is fairly standard and largely orthogonal to targetting Wasm, so we omit the details here.

 ### ML-style Modules

 Waml implements a complete ML-style module system, where a module is either a _structure_, encapsulating a set of definitions, or a _functor_, which is a module parameterised over another module.
 Both kinds of modules can both be nested into structures and passed to or returned from functors.
 In other words, modules are higher-order.